 1. General Guidelines

 - The manuscript must be written in English.
 The use of acronyms and abbreviations is discouraged and should be kept to a minimum.
 When used, they should be fully described at first appearance in the text and should be described in the parenthesis.
 After that they can be used.
 Radiation measurements and laboratory values should be in accordance with the International System of Units (SI) (resources: "SI Units in Radiation Protection and Measurements, NCRP Report no. 82" [August 1985]; "Now Read This: The SI Units Are Here," JAMA 1986;255:2329-2339).

-- The manuscript should be organized in the following order: full title page (including all the author details, acknowledgments, and statements on conflicts of interest) as a separate file; blinded main document in a single file, which starts with the blinded title page (title only), abstract and keywords, introduction, materials and methods, results, discussion, references, tables, and figure legends.
+- The manuscript should be organized in the following order: full title page (including all the author details, acknowledgments, and statements on conflicts of interest) as a separate file; blinded main document in a single file, which starts with the blinded title page (title only), abstract and keywords and key points, introduction, materials and methods, results, discussion, references, tables, and figure legends.

 - All text files should be in Microsoft Word format (DOC or DOCX) and all figures need to be in JPG/JPEG format.
 Text or figure files should not be uploaded as PDF files.

 - The manuscript should use an 11- or 12-point font size and be double spaced on 21.0 cm x 29.7 cm (A4) paper with 3.0 cm margins at the top, bottom, and left margin.
 Left-aligned text should be used.